preston-carter/fetch_analytics_project/DOCUMENTATION.md

 All data quality SQL script examples are included in the data_quality folder.

 - Data Completeness
   - Many data fields are fairly incomplete and have a significant amount or majority of NULL values.
-Some of these seem particularly problematic (like a receipt having not having a purchasedItemCount/totalSpent).
+Some of these seem particularly problematic (like a receipt not having a purchasedItemCount/totalSpent).
 Here are some examples:
     - Brand.categoryCode
     - Receipt.purchasedItemCount
     - User.lastLoginTimestamp